ad-si/adriansieber-com/_drafts/teams.md

 		convenient times difficult.
 One or more team members might have to work at an inconvenient time and not be capable of performing to their full extent.
-This problem can either be worked around or even used to the team’s benefit.
+This problem can either be worked around or even used to the team's benefit.

 		1. Plan the meetings at different times so that each team member at least once has the convenience to work normally